-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the layout of the kitchen and dining room and the creation of the rear doors off the dining room.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.
+Paying particular attention to the internal layout of the property to form the open plan kitchen and dining area.